gov-cy/staging-govcy-design-system-docs/src/styles/typography.md

 Also make sure:
 - to have a color contrast ration of at least 4.5:1 if your implementing a custom component
-- to implement the ==focus state== on interactive text such as links
+- to implement the [focus state](../../patterns/focus_state/) on interactive text such as links